 If you’re staying close to downtown and are looking for a quick jaunt outdoors, take a walk, jog or run around the Capitol Square.
 These four blocks equate to approximately half a mile, so it’s easy to calculate just how far you’ve gone.
 Add some intensity by climbing the Capitol steps—perhaps all the way to the sixth floor Observation Deck, which has some of the best views of Madison.

 The Monona Bay loop is a convenient and beautiful run that clocks in at three miles.
 Park at Olin Turville Park, run down John Nolen Drive and catch more than a glimpse of downtown Madison and the State Capitol.
-Then veer left onto Shore Drive, and loop around Brittingham Bay back to Olin Park.
+Then, veer left onto Shore Drive, and loop around Brittingham Bay back to Olin Park.

 If you want to get your daily 10,000 steps in one shot, visit the UW-Madison Arboretum.
 The area has more than 20 miles of trails, although a favorite among locals is the 6.1 loop affectionately called the “Arb Loop.”
-This run takes you through fields and wooded areas, and near Lake Wingra.
+This run takes you through fields and wooded areas, past the zoo and near Lake Wingra.